xulihang/capacitor-plugin-camera/README.md

 getOrientation() => Promise<{ "orientation": "PORTRAIT" | "LANDSCAPE"; }>
 ```

 get the orientation of the device.
-Android.
+Android and iOS only.

 **Returns:** <code>Promise&lt;{ orientation: 'PORTRAIT' | 'LANDSCAPE'; }&gt;</code>